Variables

 rebuild: always

-Run bob build env
+Run bob build env to get:

 $ bob build env